Seychelles International Trust

 The modern Civil law, as currently adopted in many countries of the world (notably, most of continental Europe), has a more concentrated concept of “property”, which is largely incompatible with the concept of the Trust relationship.
 Nevertheless, Trusts continue to serve well as an asset protection and estate planning instrument for millions of individuals all over the world, regardless of their country of residence.

-Definition - A Trust is defined in part I, section 2 of the International Trusts Act as follows:
+Definition – A Trust is defined in part I, section 3 of the Trusts Act as follows:

-- for a charitable purpose or for any other purpose which is not for the benefit only of the settlor or the trustee, including for the purpose of –
+- for any charitable or non-charitable purpose which is not for the benefit only of the trustee; or

 TYPES OF SEYCHELLES INTERNATIONAL TRUSTS

 Seychelles international trusts are deemed to be irrevocable by default, but revocable trusts are also permitted.
 The majority of Seychelles international trusts are established as discretionary trusts, which allows for greater flexibility in dealing with changes in the needs and situations of beneficiaries.